 1. Who are we?

 1.1 We are The Consortium Academy Trust (registered company number 07665828).
 Our registered office and address for correspondence is at Cottingham High School, Harland Way, Cottingham, East Riding of Yorkshire, England, HU16 5PX.
-As at 25 May 2018 we operate the following academies: Croxby Primary, Cottingham High, Hessle Academy (Hessle High and Penshurst Primary) and Wolfreton.
+We operate the following academies: Croxby Primary, Cottingham High, Hessle Academy (Hessle High and Penshurst Primary), Holderness, Howden, Keyingham Primary, Winifred Holtby Academy and Wolfreton.

 1.2 We are committed to ensuring that all personal information we hold is treated properly and in accordance with applicable data protection legislation.
 We are registered as a data controller with the Information Commissioner’s Office and our registration number is ZA359251.
 In accordance with applicable data protection legislation, we are required to explain to you how we will treat any personal data which we collect about you.

-1.3 This Statement applies to anybody who submits information to us via any of our websites.
-As at 25 May 2018 these are as follows:
+1.3 This Statement applies to anybody who submits information to us via any of our websites:

 1.4 You have the right to lodge a complaint with the Information Commissioner’s Office if you have any concerns with regard to the way in which we process your personal information.
 We would however appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.